chrisseaton/rhizome/doc/construction.md

 end
 ```

-We have this program represented in the RubyJIT bytecode format:
+We have this program represented in the Rhizome bytecode format:

 ```
  0  arg      0